fpt-corp/ai-marketplace/README.md

             model="openai/{model-name}",  # Prefix required openai/
             api_base="https://mkp-api.fptcloud.com",    # Base URL for API
             api_key="{api-key}",          # Your API key
             messages=[                    # List of message objects.
-You are able to update System prompt for each model {
+Please update the System prompt to have the model respond appropriately
+                {
                     "role": "system",
                     "content": "Use English to answer all questions."